 The results vary depending on the range of years selected.
 However, regardless of the years chosen, the analysis clearly shows that the majority of risk reduction has been achieved through planned burning, even when considering the influence of major bushfires (such as the 2009 Black Saturday fires and 2019–20 fires).

-On average, from July 2009 (after the February 2009 Black Saturday fires, when statewide bushfire risk was at a historically low point) to June 2020, planned burning accounted for two-thirds (66%) of the total risk reduction, compared to one-third (34%) for bushfires.
-This is despite bushfires burning an additional 900,000 ha compared to planned burning: that is, 2.5 million ha was burnt by bushfires, compared to 1.6 million ha by planned burning.
-This is because we use the best-available science and data to target areas for planned burning (such as close to high-value assets) to maximise risk reduction, whereas bushfire burns locations randomly.
+On average, from July 2009 (after the February 2009 Black Saturday fires, when statewide bushfire risk was at a historically low point) to June 2021, planned burning accounted for two-thirds (69 per cent) of the total risk reduction, compared to one-third (31 per cent) for bushfires - despite bushfires burning 800,000 hectares more than planned burning.
+This is because we use the best-available science and data to target areas for planned burning (such as areas close to high-value assets) to maximise risk reduction, whereas bushfire burns locations randomly.

-Even for the period 2008-17, a period which includes the Black Saturday fires, planned burning still accounts for over half (63%) of the risk reduction, compared to bushfires (37%).
-Importantly, during this period bushfires burnt over 1.2 million ha more than planned burning: 2.9 million ha burnt by bushfire, compared to 1.7 million ha by planned burning.
+Even for the period 2008-17, a period which includes the Black Saturday fires, planned burning still accounts for over half (63 per cent) of the risk reduction, compared to bushfires (37 per cent).
+Importantly, during this period bushfires burnt over 1.2 million hectares more than planned burning: 2.9 million hectares burnt by bushfire, compared to 1.7 million hectares by planned burning.

 Unfortunately, an unwanted consequence of bushfires is that they often realise the risk we are trying to mitigate: that is, they result in losses of life and property and major environmental damage.

 Our analysis has been independently examined by the University of Melbourne, which considers the analysis’ methodology to be valid.
 Its examination observed that while there will never be a perfect method for measuring risk, the methods used for the analysis can be justified, based on current research results.